kujenga/website/content/blog/goml-mlp.md

 well.

-While we will be implementing this network from scratch, I'll be linking out to other fantastic resources out there that can provide further detail on the various implementation aspects if the network, including a deeper walk through of the concepts and intuition behind neural networks and more detailed on deriving back-propagation.
+While we will be implementing this network from scratch, I'll be linking out to other fantastic resources that can provide further detail on the various implementation aspects of the network, including a deeper walk through of the concepts and intuition behind neural networks and more detail on deriving back-propagation.

+This is a fairly long post, so do feel free to expand the table of contents above and skip around!

 The network that is created over the course of this post can be found here:
-[github.com/kujenga/goml][repo]
+[github.com/kujenga/goml][repo].
+Snippets throughout the post will link out to relevant sections as we walk through the implementation there.

 ## What is a neural network?

 Neural networks are a type of machine learning system that is modeled after a basic understanding of the human brain.
-They are made up of a sets of neurons, each of which performs basic compute functions to it's inputs and passes on its "activations" to subsequent neurons in the network.
-The network as a whole thus in a set of inputs and produces a set of output predictions as the "activations" of the final layer, the result of the values passing through the network neurons.
+They are made up of sets of neurons, each of which performs basic compute functions to its inputs and passes on its "activations" to subsequent neurons in the network.
+The network as a whole thus is a set of inputs and produces a set of output predictions as the "activations" of the final layer, the result of the values passing through the network neurons.

+A single-layer [Perceptron][perceptronWiki] is the simplest useful network, the idea for which was first introduced in 1958!
+It can solve basic linearly separable problems, meaning that you could draw straight line(s) to bisect the different categories in the output.

 {{< img file=3-single-layer-perceptron.png alt="Single Layer Perceptron" loc=right width=50% >}}

-A single-layer [Perceptron][perceptronWiki] is the simplest useful network, the idea for which was first introduced in 1958(!).
-It can solve basic linearly separable problems, meaning that you could draw straight line(s) to bisect the different categories in the output.

-The following diagram illustrates the basic structure of a single-layer perceptron.
+The diagram to the right illustrates the basic structure of a single-layer perceptron.
 Inputs come in on the left-hand side of the network, are passed to the next layer via the edges represented with directional lines, and are passed into the output nodes that represent the predictions of the network.
 As we're